Experimental Mechanized Force: Tank Brigade, 1933

 The British were the world leaders in tank design and the organisation and use of armoured forces.
 The Reichswehr in Germany had only a few covert prototype vehicles and had created little in writing about the use of tanks.
 In the US, tank experiments had only begun and in the USSR, the Red Army had started to develop theories of deep operations but the best Soviet tanks were Vickers derivatives.
-In late 1933, the new CIGS, Field Marshal Archibald Montgomery-Massingberd, established permanently a Tank Brigade under the command of Percy Hobart.
+In late 1933, the new CIGS, Field Marshal Archibald Montgomery-Massingberd, established permanently a Tank Brigade, under the command of Percy Hobart.
 In February 1934 Massingberd desired to include a tank brigade and a cavalry division, with mechanised transport and light vehicles for reconnaissance, in a Field Force for continental operations.
 In October Massingberd decided that the cavalry division should be replaced by a mechanised Mobile Division.

 In the exercises, bombers and fighters simulated low-altitude ground attacks again and the RAF participation was judged "invaluable".
 The exercises concentrated on the capacity of an opposing air force to obstruct the advance of British tanks, an important feature of defensive battle.
 This put the emphasis on finding problems when the exercise could have concentrated on how friendly air support might speed a British advance.
 The army had control over the air co-operation squadrons and considered them to be a part of the armoured unit, adding to the work of the armoured car reconnaissance vehicles.
-Collins became apprehensive of the possibility that an opposing air force might prevent RAF air support or that the support was not forthcoming.
+Collins became apprehensive of the possibility that an opposing air force might prevent RAF air support or that the support would not be forthcoming.
 Fighters could obtain air superiority to protect the ground force but the RAF could be elsewhere when it was needed, because of the independent status of the RAF.
 Air support that might or might not materialise could not form the basis of army planning and operations.